Flying20/CRC_testing_env/virtual_drone_tester/Readme.md

 # Model Considerations

-CG: [0 0 .015] in reference to the vehicle center in Webot's reference frame (center of the fuselage is .169m above the global z, and at the local origin of the QRBP)
+CG: [0 0 .015] in reference to the vehicle center in Webot's reference frame

 Orientation/Reference Frame in Control Algorithms: conforms to Kristoff's model, where nose up is positive x, pitch is along the y-axis